apache/spark/docs/sql-ref-syntax-aux-describe-database.md

   +-------------------------+---------------------------------------------+

 -- Create deployment SCHEMA
-CREATE SCHEMA deployment comment 'Deployment environment';
+CREATE SCHEMA deployment COMMENT 'Deployment environment';

 -- Describe deployment, the DATABASE and SCHEMA are interchangeable, their meaning are the same.
 DESC DATABASE deployment;